About This Strategy

 How to use this strategy on PSX

-Check Market Overview and Smart Money first so you know whether PSX breadth, flow, and sector leadership support this setup type.
+Check Market Overview and Money Flow first so you know whether PSX breadth, flow, and sector leadership support this setup type.

 Use the price, structure, and confirmation columns together.
 These strategy pages are designed to improve selection quality, not to replace execution and risk management.